subifire5/GitLab/answers.md

 git merge test
 ```

-I'd expect top_ten to be merged into test branch
+I'd expect test to be merged into top_ten branch, such that top_ten gets the changes from test
-test branch would change

 7. What do you think would happen if you ran the following commands?